theogiraudet/Bookshelf/docs/modules/interaction.md

 ```

 The Interaction API is a low-level API to create GUIs based on the [Interaction](https://minecraft.wiki/w/Interaction) entity.
-This API is low level since the possible events are directly and manually bind to the interaction.
+This API is low level since the possible events are directly and manually bound to the interaction.

 ---

 ## 🔧 Functions

-You can find below all functions available in this API.
+Bellow, you can find below all functions available in this API.

 ---